 Executive Board members are affiliated to the Nestlé Pension Plan in Switzerland like all other employees based in Switzerland.
-The Heads of Zone North America and of Zone Greater China are also affiliated to the local pension plans.
+The Heads of Zone North America and of Zone Greater China are also affiliated to the local pension plans and the Chief Communications Officer is affiliated to the US pension plan.
 The employer's contributions for future pension benefits are included in the compensation amount.
 In addition, any part of the annual base salary which exceeds the ceiling prescribed by Swiss Pension law is covered directly by the Company.